nxp-mcuxpresso/mcuxsdk-doc/gsd/explore_sdk.md

 ## Examples Project

-The examples project part of the whole SDK delivery, and locates in the folder `core/examples` of west workspace.
+The examples project is part of the whole SDK delivery, and locates in the folder `mcuxsdk/examples` of west workspace.

 Examples files are placed in folder of `<example_category>`, these examples include (but are not limited to)